AYUsH-MiTTaL-DeV/GPS-Toll-Based-System/README.md

     ```
 4. Install the required packages:
     ```bash
-    pip install Flask GeoPandas Requests Shapely
+    pip install Flask GeoPandas Requests Shapely pymongo
     ```
-5. Unzip the zip file present in geo_data folder:
+5. Unzip the zip file present in backend/geo_data folder:
+    ```
-   use winrar or any other unzipping app
+    1.Use winrar or any other unzipping app
+    2.Copy the geojson file from the unziped folder to the backend/geo_data directory i.e in the parent folder
+    ```
 ## Usage
-### Navigate to the directory:
+### Navigate to the Base directory of Project:
-    cd GPS_Coordinate_Sender

-### Run the Application.py script:
+### Run the App.py script:
-    python Application.py
+    python App.py

 ### On any browser:
     localhost:4000

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.